This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How Much Alcohol Should You Drink?

-Drinking less is also better for the economy — in 2010 alone, excessive drinking cost the U.S. economy $249 billion in reduced workplace productivity, healthcare costs, and more.
-That number looks like it will only continue to grow.
+In 2010 alone, excessive drinking cost the U.S. economy $249 billion in reduced workplace productivity, healthcare costs, and more.
+That number will only continue to grow.

 What is excessive alcohol consumption?
-Excessive alcohol consumption, or binge drinking, is defined as 4 or more drinks for women and 5 or more drinks for men in a single sitting.
+Excessive alcohol use, or binge drinking, is defined as 4 or more drinks for women and 5 or more drinks for men in a single sitting.

 The CDC also includes heavy drinking in its definition of excessive alcohol consumption.
 For women, heavy drinking is 8 or more drinks per week for women and 15 or more drinks per week for men.

-Drinking involving pregnant women or anyone below the legal drinking age is always considered excessive alcohol consumption by the CDC.
+Drinking by pregnant women or anyone below the legal drinking age is always considered excessive alcohol consumption by the CDC.

 Alcohol affects some of us differently than others.
-One primary difference: Men and women metabolize alcohol differently.
+One primary difference is that men and women metabolize alcohol differently.
 Some enzymes that break down alcohol are only found in men, and hormonal differences are only found in women.
 Body size affects alcohol metabolism, too.

 What is the recommended number of drinks per week for women?
 The recommended number of drinks per week for women is no more than 7, according to the CDC and the National Institute on Alcohol Abuse and Alcoholism (NIAAA).